 Keeping your health stable and being prepared when it is not, is easier when you know what to expect, what resources you can use, and the community of people with whom you can share your experiences with.

 Know What To Expect

-Living longer with cystic fibrosis means knowing your body so that you can partner with your CF care team and other healthcare professionals to learn about treatment options, well before you need them.
+Living longer with cystic fibrosis means you know your body and you can partner with your CF care team and other health care professionals to learn about treatment options — well before you need them.

 Your body may need to be treated for advanced CF lung disease when: